 The third performance measure requires the maintenance of existing administrative controls (e.g., through the review of excavation permits) while LUCs are in place.
-Overall, Travis AFB has not made any significant changes to its existing system of administrative procedures for tracking land use on-base.
+Although there are no material changes to the administrative procedures for tracking land use on-base, Travis AFB implemented a new facility management system that transition from paper forms to a web-based system.